buildbot/buildbot/master/docs/developer/utils.rst

 .. py:module:: buildbot.util.debounce

 It's often necessary to perform some action in response to a particular type of event.
-For example, steps need to update their status after updates arrive from the slave.
+For example, steps need to update their status after updates arrive from the worker.
 However, when many events arrive in quick succession, it's more efficient to only perform the action once, after the last event has occurred.

 The ``debounce.method(wait)`` decorator is the tool for the job.